Horodyskia: Biology

 Comparisons of different fossils in the same locations suggest that it rearranged itself into fewer but larger main masses as the sediment grew deeper round its base.
 It may also have had a series of holdfasts along the bottom of the thread.
 Dimple marks in offshore sandstone have been found in the same deposits as Horodyskia, suggesting that they may be remnants of older holdfasts.
 Thin sections of Horodyskia have revealed a system of tubes within the beads, including connecting strings, and other tubes radiating outward from each bead.
 Partial burial and branching of these tubes suggest that it may have had a benthic sessile lifestyle.
-Members of the genus are distinguished by bead size and spacing, with the beads of H. moniliformis being larger and more spaced than H. williamsii.
+Members of the genus are distinguished by bead size and spacing, with the beads of H. moniliformis being larger and more spaced out than H. minor.

+Multiple specimens of Horodyskia found across the world also bear a noticeable halo around each bead, which has been postured to be a result of an abiotic process, either from current activity or the degradation of organic matter.
+Although multiple studies also favour a biotic origin, with a recent 2023 study done on specimens of H. moniliformi found within the Shiwangzhuang Formation suggesting that the halos were the faint remains of a gelatinous matrix that surrounded the beads in life, although this substance was not stable, as some beads are not at the centre of these halos, or the halos themselves aren't present, mostly likely due to the gelatinous halo being moved or ripped off post-mortem by water currents.
+It has also been noted that these specimens from the Shiwangzhuang Formation do not have stolons, either due to a preservation bias, or that fact that it was the gelatinous halo that held the beads together.

 Distribution

 Species of Horodyskia has been found in Western Australia, Southern China, and in parts of North America, They are found in siliciclastic rocks such as sandstone, often as casts or molds.